 *effective July 1, 2021

-The UHS Southern California Medical Education Consortium offers a comprehensive benefits package for residents, including medical, dental, vision and other benefits.
+The Southwest Healthcare Medical Education Consortium offers a comprehensive benefits package for residents, including medical, dental, vision and other benefits.
 Coverage is also offered for family members at an additional cost.

 - Comprehensive Medical and Dental Plans